felixonmars/kurly/CONTRIBUTING.md

 If you haven't already, come find us in IRC ([#kurly](irc://chat.freenode.net/kurly) on freenode).
 We want you working on things you're excited about.

-Here are some important resources:
+## Important resources

-    * [Report Issues](https://github.com/davidjpeacock/kurly/issues) for general bug reports feature requests
-    * [Email](mailto:david.j.peacock@gmail.com) for security related bugs that require sensitivity
+[Report Issues](https://github.com/davidjpeacock/kurly/issues) for general bug reports feature requests [Email](mailto:david.j.peacock@gmail.com) for security related bugs that require sensitivity [#kurly](irc://chat.freenode.net/kurly) IRC channel on Freenode
-    * IRC: chat.freenode.net channel [#kurly](irc://chat.freenode.net/kurly)

 ## How to help